Victoria Lederberg: Career

 In 1968, Lederberg began her career as a psychology professor at Rhode Island College.
 She became a member of the Rhode Island House of Representatives in 1974 and became a lawyer in 1976.

 As a politician, Lederberg remained with the House of Representatives until 1983.
 She was elected to the Rhode Island Senate in 1985 and was with the Senate until 1991.
 For her judicial career, Lederberg worked for the Providence Municipal Court before being named to the Rhode Island Supreme Court in 1993.

 Apart from her tenures, Lederberg ran for Secretary of State of Rhode Island in 1982 but lost to Susan Farmer.
 In 1990, Lederberg was one of the candidates running for mayor of Providence.
 Before the Democratic primary in Rhode Island, she participated in a competition where she and the other candidates became mayor of a virtual version of Providence in SimCity.
 During her play session, Lederberg converted a power plant from conventional fuel to nuclear, built numerous police stations and accidentally demolished a church.
 At the 1990 primary, Lederberg lost to Andrew Annaldo after an election recount was made.

 Awards and honors

 Lederberg was posthumously inducted into the Rhode Island Heritage Hall of Fame in 2003.

 Personal life and death

 Lederberg was married and had two children.
 She died on December 29, 2002, in Providence from a heart attack.
+She was Jewish.